onosproject/onos-config/docs/community-info.md

 ## Mailing list

-the onos-config project currently leverage the onos developers mailing list:
+The onos-config project currently leverages the `ONOS` developers mailing list:
 [onos-dev@onosprojects.org](onos-dev@onosproject.org)
 **Note** We kindly ask to have the start of the subject to be `[onos-config]`